phase1geo/Minder/README.md

 * webp-pixbuf-loader`

 To install, run `sudo ./app install` and then run the application from your application launcher or from the command-line with `./app run`.
+If you want to debug with gdb using this build, run `./app debug`.

+Alternatively, you can install the elementary OS Flatpak using `./app elementary` or the Flathub Flatpak using `./app flathub`.
+Once the Flatpak has been built, it can be run using `./app run-flatpak`.

 ## Flatpak